Electoral Review of Cheshire East Council

 In January 2024, the Commission recommended that Cheshire East should in future have 82 councillors, the same number as now.
 At the same time, the Commission began a public consultation on warding arrangements for Cheshire East, inviting views from the Borough Council, town/ parish councils, local residents, community groups and other interested parties on where ward boundaries should be drawn, how many councillors should represent each ward, and what these wards should be called.
 This consultation stage - which was widely publicised by the Borough Council through a press release and elsewhere - closed on 1 April 2024.

-At the end of July 2024, the Commission plans to publish its Draft Recommendations for Cheshire East and to hold a public consultation on these proposals (due to run from 30 July to 7 October).
-It then plans to publish its Final Recommendations in January 2025, with the recommended new arrangements coming into effect in time for the next round of local elections in May 2027.
+At the start of October 2024, the Commission plans to publish its Draft Recommendations for Cheshire East and to hold a public consultation on these proposals (due to run from 1 October to 9 December 2024).
+It then plans to publish its Final Recommendations in May 2025, with the recommended new arrangements coming into effect in time for the next round of local elections in May 2027.

-The latest information on progress with the review to date and details of how people can respond to its consultation stages, can be found on the Commission’s dedicated Cheshire East review.
+The latest information on progress with the review to date and details of how people can respond to its consultation stages, can be found on the Commission’s dedicated Cheshire East review page.